SimonCoste/SimonCoste.github.io/posts/score_matching.md

 $$ \mathbb{E}[\vert \nabla \log p_{\mathrm{noisy}}(X) - s(X)\vert^2] = c' + \mathbb{E}[|\nabla \log g(\varepsilon) - s(X + \varepsilon)|^2].$$
 @@

+When $g$ is a centered Gaussian density, $\nabla \log g(\varepsilon) = (-\varepsilon / \mathrm{Var}(\varepsilon))g(\varepsilon)$, hence everything is known in the formula, except for the $\mathbb{E}$ but this can be replaced by an empirical average over the training dataset.

+Although this way of presenting score matching was popular in 2020-2022, it happens to be an avatar of a deeper, clearer result called *Tweedie's formula*.
+Although there is strictly nothing more in Tweedie's formula than in DNS, the presentation and derivation of the main formulas tells a richer story, and is now considered as a solid grounding for presenting score-matching techniques in diffusions.

-### Tweedie's formula
+## Tweedie's formula for denoising

-It turns out that the Denoising Score Matching objective is just an avatar of a deep, not so-well-known result, called Tweedie's formula.
-Herbert Robbins is often credited with the first discovery of this formula in 1956 in the context of exponential (Poisson) distributions; a paper by Koichi Miyasawa (1961) was later rediscovered, with the first true appearance of the formula; Maurice Tweedie extended it, and Bradley Efron popularized it in [his excellent paper](https://efron.ckirby.su.domains/papers/2011TweediesFormula.pdf) on selection bias.
+Herbert Robbins is often credited with the first discovery of Tweedie's formula in 1956 in the context of exponential (Poisson) distributions; a paper by Koichi Miyasawa (1961) was later rediscovered, with the first true appearance of the formula in a general, bayesian context.
+Miyazawa also computed second-order variants.
+Maurice Tweedie extended Robbin's formula, and Bradley Efron popularized it in [his excellent paper](https://efron.ckirby.su.domains/papers/2011TweediesFormula.pdf) on selection bias.

+### The link between Score, Hessian, and best denoiser

 @@deep